Webcoin Price Reaches $0.0001 (WEB)

 Webcoin Coin Trading

-It is usually not possible to buy alternative cryptocurrencies such as Webcoin directly using US dollars.
-Investors seeking to trade Webcoin should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Webcoin using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Webcoin directly using U.S. dollars.
+Investors seeking to trade Webcoin should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Webcoin using one of the exchanges listed above.

 Receive News & Updates for Webcoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Webcoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.